-One of the highlights of the 2019 NBAA conference was an exhibit space, which included samples of emerging technology in the UAM industry.
-UAM also featured in a variety of talks and panels during the conference.
-Two of the biggest UAM conversations at NBAA 2019 were about the economic feasibility of UAM and the push for autonomy in UAM vehicles.
+One of the highlights of the 2019 NBAA conference was an exhibit space, which included samples of emerging technology in the AAM industry.
+AAM also featured in a variety of talks and panels during the conference.
+Two of the biggest AAM conversations at NBAA 2019 were about the economic feasibility of AAM and the push for autonomy in AAM vehicles.

-Several significant technical and regulatory challenges must be overcome before UAM becomes a reality.
-However, the potential economic value of the UAM market gives UAM developers the incentive needed to overcome these challenges.
+Several significant technical and regulatory challenges must be overcome before AAM becomes a reality.
+However, the potential economic value of the AAM market gives AAM developers the incentive needed to overcome these challenges.

 A report co-authored by NBAA and NEXA Advisors, LLC was released during the NBAA 2019 conference.
-The purpose of this report, titled “Business Aviation Embraces Electric Flight, How Urban Air Mobility Creates Enterprise Value,” was to announce the results of a study performed by the two organizations to determine the business use cases for UAM in cities around the world.
+The purpose of this report, titled “Business Aviation Embraces Electric Flight, How Advanced Air Mobility Creates Enterprise Value,” was to announce the results of a study performed by the two organizations to determine the business use cases for AAM in cities around the world.

 In the course of the study, the two organizations studied 74 different cities.
-For each city, they collected a wide variety of data related to UAM adoption including but not limited to:
+For each city, they collected a wide variety of data related to AAM adoption including but not limited to: